 Explore funding options to support your business growth.

 Getting a small business off the ground is tough work.
 Capital can be tricky to find and raise.
-That’s why many entrepreneurs take advantage of business loans to get their companies up and running.
+That’s why many small business owners take advantage of business loans to get their companies up and running.

-What are the types of business loans – or other kinds of financing – available to you, and what is the best type of loan for your business?
-In this post, we'll have a look at a handful of the most common lending instruments that can help your business get rolling.
+What are the types of business loans – or other financing options – available to you, and what is the best type of loan for your business?
+To help narrow down your options and make informed decisions, read on as we explore 11 different kinds of business loans that could help grow your business.

-There are many different ways to finance your business.
-Let’s look at the top 11:
+There are many different ways to access capital for your business.
+Let’s look at the top 11 business loans: